exaexa/codecrypt/README.md

 This is a GnuPG-like unix program for encryption and signing that uses only quantum-computer-resistant algorithms:

- - McEliece cryptosystem (compact quasi-dyadic variant) for encryption
+ - McEliece cryptosystem (compact QC-MDPC variant) for encryption
  - Hash-based Merkle tree algorithm (FMTSeq variant) for digital signatures

 #### Why this?